LLNL/gLaSDI/examples/MFEMex16/README.md

 Procedure:
+- Create the following folders:
+    - "data": to store the data
+    - "fig": to store model parameters and figures
+    - "temp": to store temporary files created during training, for evaluation of the error indicator
-- run `generate_data.ipynb` to generate dataset; Note: create a folder (named as "data") to store the data
+- run `generate_data.ipynb` in the "generate_data" folder to generate dataset
-- run `train_model_sec4-1_case2.ipynb` to train a gLaSDI model by submitting a job using `batch_job.bsub`; Note: create a folder (named as "fig") to store model parameters and figures (next step)
+- run `train_model_sec4-3_case2.ipynb` to train a gLaSDI model by submitting a job using `batch_job.bsub`
-- run `test_model_v2.ipynb` to evalute the trained model
+- run `test_model.ipynb` to evalute the trained model
-- run `plot_heatmap.ipynb` to plot loss history and the greedy sampling process in ternms of the error indicator